canlilar/real-time-background-replacement/Live Webcam App/README.md

     Set-ExecutionPolicy Unrestricted -Scope Process

+## View app
 To view your application in the web browser run:

     gcloud app browse

+# Debugging
+You can stream logs from the command line by running:

+    gcloud app logs tail -s default

 ## Deploying changes to the app
 When you deploy an update, a new version of your default service is created and traffic is automatically routed to the latest version.
 To deploy: